On-Page SEO

 Delete it

-If a page on your website is extremely thin, low-quality, or outdated, deleting it may be the best option.
+If a page on your website is extremely thin on content, low-quality, or outdated, sometimes the best solution is just to delete it entirely.

 Add more content